 Do you have family members currently in the military?

 So what do I get a soldier for Christmas?

 Typically, start with anything you might have gotten them if they were not in the military.
 Military service is a huge aspect of their life, but it is not their entire life!
 They still have hobbies from before they enlisted that they care about just as much now as they did when they were younger.

 It also helps not to go overboard.
 Symbols of their service are perfectly fine, but they do not want US ARMY on every single item they own.
 Soldiers do like to dress down and not stand out on many occasions.
 This also lets them know that you don't base their entire value as a person simply on the fact that they are in the military.
 Low key goes a long way!

 Small items are great for emblems.
 Challenge coins are a perfect example and are often easy to find with designs already made for all kinds of units, or at least their branch of service.

 If they are overseas, think more practical, and a little smaller.
 They have to carry everything they own when they move!
 It is also good to get things they can share.
 A stack of old magazines can mean just as much to a soldier as any other gift, and a big part of that is that they can share them when they are done.
 A nice wallet or a watch is a great gift normally, but think how useful it would be in their current situation.
 If it is not very practical, save it for their next Christmas that they are back home instead.
 A deployed soldier will get far more use out of a cheap but durable Timex than they would fancy gold Rolex.
-Apply that principle to any purchase will prevent them from feeling terrible if they accidentally break it.
+Applying that principle to any purchase will prevent them from feeling terrible if they accidentally break it.

 Useful Items for Deployed Soldiers